BrazenCloud/adk/README.md

 ## Problems

 If you run into any problems using the ADK, please reach out to our [Support Team](mailto:support@brazencloud.io) or open an issue in this repository.

+## Changelog

+### 0.0.2

+- Improves the `settings.json` impersonation to include values from the local system.

+### 0.0.1

+- Initial release, supports local action testing.